 - 345 grams (2¾ cups) bleached all-purpose flour

 - 6.25 mL (1¼ teaspoon) Diamond Crystal fine kosher salt

-- 14 grams (1 tablespoon) granulated sugar for sweeter biscuits, use up to 45 grams (3 tablespoon) of sugar
+- 14 grams (1 tablespoon) granulated sugar for sweeter biscuits, use up to 45 grams (3 tbsp) of sugar

 - 115 g (½ cup) unsalted butter cut into small chunks